 Attitudes to neurodivergence and disability: I avoid absolutist narratives which say ADHD is a superpower or a tragedy.
 I think social perfectionism and expectations of what people should be are harmful to neurodivergent people, while recognising the reality that these expectations exist.

 Self-diagnosis: I support and accept self-diagnosis, which, given the spiralling waiting times/costs of a professional diagnosis, is the only option for many people.
+I also recognise that a professional diagnosis can be extremely important when it comes to finding the right support, as diagnoses which look similar can have very different treatments, especially medication.

 I’m supportive of everyone under the LGBTQ umbrella.
 There’s some anecdotal and research evidence linking ADHD and autism to being LGBTQ, and I mention some possible reasons for this in my book.
 Whatever link may exist for whatever reason is no reason to harm or dismiss either group.